 - Style name(s): Icebreaker Merino Ski+ Over The Calf Socks

-- Thickness / cushion options: Ultralight, Light, Medium
+- Thickness / cushion options: Ski Light, Ultralight, or Medium

 - Cost: $24 – 28 at Zappos

-While Icebreaker doesn’t offer quite the range of jazzy sock designs, the technical features and performance of these socks, together with Icebreaker’s lifetime guarantee, make them a popular choice.
+While Icebreaker doesn’t offer quite the range of jazzy sock designs, the technical features and performance of these socks, whether you go for the Icebreaker Ski Light, Medium or Ultralight, together with Icebreaker’s lifetime guarantee, make them a popular choice.

 Fox River Ski Socks